acharaakshit/rcEXP/README.md

 # rcEXP

-The scripts to perform R community exploration
+This repository contains the scripts to perform  R community exploration.

 The exploration has been performed at three platforms,namely

-CRAN exploration(Current status):
+##CRAN exploration(Current status):

 The data of all the packages of CRAN is stored in a dataframe and the data is tidied by removing the rows without a package name or a date(The filtering criteria can be modified according to the requirements).